omarkhan03/DiscoverElectronic/README.md

 Discover electronic is an android app built to introduce non-electronic music listeners to electronic music.

 ## Download the app
-Rollout for the app has begun.
-It will be available on the Play Store shortly.
+The app is on the [Play Store](https://play.google.com/store/apps/details?id=com.duppy.discoverelectronic) and can be installed on your android device now!

 ## Using the app
 To begin, select what kind of music you typically listen to.
 You will then be taken to your starting album on the electronic music flowchart.